How Do I Comment on an Application

 Details of planning applications can be found online at Public Access For Planning.
 Planning applications are available for inspection online at the Civic Centre during normal office hours.

 Please quote your name and address and the application reference number in any communications.
-If replying by e-mail, you are advised to submit your comments as an attachment as either a Word or pdf document.

 - If you wish to complain about a development already underway or completed go to Planning Enforcement.